Odisha Warriors

 Odisha Warriors (ଓଡ଼ିଶା ୱାରିୟର୍ସ) was a professional field hockey franchise based in Rourkela, Odisha.
 Owned by Navoyam Sports Ventures, the franchise competed in the Hockey India League.
-The team won the 2025 edition but was dissolved.
+The team clinched the inaugural edition, but was subsequently disbanded owing to financial constraints.

 Ownership

 On 4 October 2024, Hockey India announced the introduction of a standalone women's Hockey India League, which will run concurrently with the men's competition.
 On the same day, Hockey India also revealed the men's and women's franchises.
 The press event revealed the Odisha Warriors franchise, owned by Navoyam Sports Ventures, as one of the four teams to compete in the inaugural season of the League.

 Stadium

-Birsa Munda International Hockey Stadium, home of the Warriors.

 Established in January 2023, the Birsa Munda International Hockey Stadium in Rourkela, is the home ground of the Odisha Warriors.
 The 21,800-capacity stadium has hosted several national and international tournaments including the Men's FIH Hockey World Cup, Men's FIH Pro League and Women's FIH Pro League.
 The stadium also serves as the home base for the men's national field hockey team, women's national field hockey team and youth national teams.